-THE RISE & FALL OF ESTROGEN & PROGESTERONE: THE MENSTRUAL CYCLE
+THE NORMAL RISE & FALL OF ESTROGEN & PROGESTERONE: A HEALTHY 28-DAY MENSTRUAL CYCLE

 - Day 1 is counted by the first day of a woman’s menstrual cycle